streamr-dev/streamr-client-java/README.md

 });
 ```

-You can also choose other options such as a specific partition to subscribe to or a resend option:
+You can also choose other options such as a specific partition to subscribe to (for load balancing high-volume, partitioned streams), or specify a resend option:

 ```java
 int partition = 0;